2026 Kansas House of Representatives election: District 68

 The 68th district is represented by Republican Nathan Butler, who is eligible to run for re-election but has not yet stated if he will do so.

 District 69

 The 69th district is represented by Republican Clarke Sanders, who is eligible to run for re-election but has not yet stated if he will do so.

 District 70

 The 70th district is represented by Republican Greg Wilson, who is eligible to run for re-election but has not yet stated if he will do so.

 District 71

 The 71st district is represented by Republican Steven Howe, who is eligible to run for re-election but has not yet stated if he will do so.

 District 72

 The 72nd district is represented by Republican Avery Anderson, who is eligible to run for re-election but has not yet stated if she will do so.

 District 73

-The 73rd district is represented by Republican Rick Wilborn, who is eligible to run for re-election but has not yet stated if he will do so.
+The 73rd district is represented by Republican Rick Wilborn, who is retiring.